thomaszhangg/Pup-Up-Shop/README.md

 # Pup-Up Shop

 #### Pup-Up-Shop is an online pop-up shop to help you find the perfect forever friend.
-Feeling alone during quarrantine and need a friend?
-Not ready to break quarrantine yet?
+Feeling alone during quarantine and need a friend?
+Not ready to step outside yet?
 Don't fret, find your forever friend in the comfort of your home!

 View live site: https://pup-up-shop.netlify.app/